Mexican president urges Nicaragua to guarantee rights, free elections

-MEXICO CITY, June 25 (Reuters) - Mexico President Andres Manuel Lopez Obrador said on Friday that Nicaragua should not use repression or jail opponents, and that the people of the Central American country should be able to make choices freely in elections.
+MEXICO CITY (Reuters) -Mexico President Andres Manuel Lopez Obrador said on Friday that Nicaragua should not use repression or jail opponents, and that the people of the Central American country should be able to make choices freely in elections.

 Lopez Obrador said his country would comment on human rights, whether in Nicaragua, where opponents have been jailed, or in Colombia, where police have been accused of excessive force against protesters.